AABC offers members webinars live and on-demand on timely topics, the business of birth centers and clinical issues.

 This is a webinar for those who have been entering data into the PDR but haven’t been accessing and using your data.
 Also for those who are thinking about using the PDR and want to know more about what it can do.
 You will learn how to perform data quality audits, how to export your data and use it to calculate your statistics, and how to query your data for specific questions.

 Susan Stapleton is founder and former director of Reading Birth & Women’s Center where she attended birth center, hospital and home births for 25-years.
 She is currently chair of the American Association of Birth Centers’ Research Committee and Data Coordinator for the AABC Strong Start for Mothers & Newborns Initiative.
 Susan was co-investigator for one, and primary investigator for a second, national prospective, multi-center studies of outcomes in freestanding birth centers in the United States.
 She has worked with the AABC Perinatal Data Registry since its inception in 2007.

 Jennifer Wright is currently the Research Associate for the AABC Strong Start for Mothers & Newborns Initiative and has worked with the AABC Perinatal Data Registry since 2010.
 She has more than ten years work experience in international, national, and community-based nonprofit and private sector environments.
 Jennifer earned her master’s degree in sustainable international development from The Heller School for Social Policy & Management, Brandeis University with a concentration in the rights-based approach to development and practicum focus in evaluation.
 She also holds a bachelor’s degree in anthropology.

 The American Association of Birth Centers presents Webinar Wednesdays as a member benefit for AABC members.

 Members have access to past webinars for viewing on-demand.

-Log-in and go to "Manage My Profile" to access the archive.
+Log-in and go to Quick Links to access the Webinars On-Demand Archive.

 Collaboration with Federal and State Governments - Does this really work?